flightaware/libpg2sdr/soapy/README.cubicsdr.md

 ## Listen to some FM radio!

-Hook up an antenna and poke around the FM spectrum. left-clicking on the waterfall will center a FM demodulator on that frequency and you should get some audio output, all going well ...
+Hook up an antenna and poke around the FM spectrum.
+You can change the center frequency by clicking the top/bottom parts of each frequency digit, or using the mousewheel there.
+Clicking on the waterfall will center a FM demodulator on that frequency and you should get some audio output, all going well ...